 That was the battle cry of WW II.
 President Roosevelt (FDR) said, “Sunday, December 7, 1941, a day that will live in infamy”.
 Not many are alive who remember that fateful morning when the attack took place on our Pacific Fleet as it lay at anchor.
 Those who were there will never forget and others will never forget it or where they were when they heard the news.

-As we commemorate the 75th anniversary of the Pearl Harbor attack, a thought comes to mind.
+As we commemorate this anniversary of the Pearl Harbor attack, a thought comes to mind.
 Will “Remember Pearl Harbor”, “Remember the Maine” and “Remember the Alamo” become forgotten or irrelevant?
 Not because those that were there or were aware of it are gone.
 But because they have been relegated to the back pages of History books that are routinely ignored by many schools?
 Will 9/11 and other recent terrorists events someday join them?

 Unfortunately, there has been a tremendous cost in the loss of lives in these tragic events.
 Thank God for our brave troops and first responders who have been involved in them.
 In this land of plenty and freedoms, with all our problems, people still yearn to come to live here.
 But remember “Freedom is not free”.